 Appends Log4j events to a flume agent's avro source.
-A client using this appender must have the flume-ng-sdk in the classpath (eg, flume-ng-sdk-1.4.0.jar).
+A client using this appender must have the flume-ng-sdk in the classpath (eg, flume-ng-sdk-1.3.0.jar).
 Required properties are in bold.

-Property Name Default Description Hostname - The hostname on which a remote Flume agent is running with an a The hostname on which a remote Flume agent is running with an avro source.
-Port - The port at which the remote Flume agent's avro source is listening.
-The port at which the remote Flume agent's avro source is listening.
-UnsafeMode false If true, the appender will not throw exceptions on failure to send the events.
-AvroReflectionEnabled false Use Avro Reflection to serialize Log4j events.
-AvroSchemaUrl - A URL from which the Avro schema can be retrieved.
+Property Name Default Description Hostname The hostname on which a remote Flume agent is running with an avro source.
+Port The port at which the remote Flume agent's avro source is listening.